-They prepare a lot of paperwork on your behalf (which alone can save you hours), and help you get organized about which items you must collect on your own (such as birth certificates or proof of a valid, bona fide marriage).
+They prepare a lot of paperwork on your or your employer's behalf (which alone can save you hours), and help you get organized about which items you must collect on your own (such as birth certificates or proof of a valid, bona fide marriage).

-Most importantly, an experienced attorney knows what to expect, how to avoid delays, and what issues to prepare for to make sure apparently simple applications don't get held up on legal technicalities.
+Most importantly, an experienced attorney knows what to expect from the U.S. government.
+Delays and difficulties are inevitable.
+The attorney will know how to minimize or deal with the inevitable delays, and what issues to prepare for to make sure apparently simple applications don't get held up on legal technicalities.

 The majority of accomplished immigration lawyers are members of the American Immigration Lawyers' Association (AILA).
-Although the membership in the association is not compulsory, members have access to colleagues, information, and liaison committees that help them to keep abreast of ever-changing laws and agency policy and deal with challenging situations.
+Although membership in that association is not compulsory, members have access to colleagues, information, and liaison committees that help them keep abreast of ever-changing laws and agency policy and deal with challenging situations.